BrandonCorey/LS_170_notes/Layer_1-3.md

  ![image](https://user-images.githubusercontent.com/93304067/219284582-fa49432f-405b-403b-9b68-68e979122607.png)

 ### Routing ###
-All routes on a network store a local routing table
+All routers on a network store a routing table
 - When a packet is recieved by a router, the router looks at the IP address and matches it against a list of network addresses in the table
   - Remember, the network address is the start of the address range for the network
 - The packet will be sent to the matching network using the least "expensive" route